David LaBerge: Life

 His major extracurricular activity was to serve for 21 years as music director and Conductor of the Minnesota Bach Society Orchestra and Chorus from 1959 to 1980.
+During his time at the Bach Society, he reorganized the construction of music and reinstated the annual Bach Festival.
 He was the director of the 50-voice South Sound Classical Choir in the Tacoma, WA area until May 2019.

 He resides in Tacoma, Washington with his wife Janice Lawry.